-The authors adopted the concept of libertarian paternalists which aims to preserve individual freedom while guiding people toward better decisions through nudges.
-It emphasizes that individuals should be free to make their own choices and opt out of undesirable options, encouraging better decisions without limiting personal autonomy.
-However, the paternalistic aspect centers around the notion that it is acceptable for private institutions and governments to make conscious efforts to guide individuals toward choices that will benefit their lives.
-This implies that institutions have a responsibility to use nudges to improve people's decision-making, even if it means limiting their choices in certain situations.
+On the other hand, the paternalistic aspect centers around the notion that it is acceptable for private institutions and governments to make conscious efforts to guide individuals towards choices that will benefit their lives.
+This implies that institutions have a responsibility to use nudges to improve people's decisionmaking, even if it means limiting their choices in certain situations.
+Overall, it involves balancing the desire to preserve individual freedom with the need to guide individuals towards better decisions.

-Thaler and Sunstein set what they called a golden role of libertarian paternalism: "offer nudges that are most likely to help and least likely to inflict harm" ([20], pp. 72).
+The fundamental principle of libertarian paternalism is to provide nudges that have the highest potential to assist individuals while causing the least possible harm.
+Thaler and Sunstein set what they called a golden role of libertarian paternalism: offer nudges that are most likely to help and least likely to inflict harm ([20], pp. 72).
 The authors suggest that nudges are necessary in situations where decisions are challenging, infrequent, do not provide immediate feedback, and are difficult to understand.
 Additionally, individuals are most likely to benefit from nudges in situations where decisions are delayed, or where individuals struggle to translate the relevant aspects of the situation into terms that they can easily understand ([20], pp. 73-76).
-This implies that nudges are most useful when individuals are faced with complex decisions that require guidance such as choosing a retirement savings plan, selecting a health insurance plan, and making healthy food choices.
+This implies that nudges are most useful when individuals are faced with complex decisions that require guidance.
+Examples of such situations include choosing a retirement savings plan, selecting a health insurance plan, and making healthy food choices.
+In each case, individuals face complex decisions that can have long-term consequences for their well-being, and where nudges can help guide them towards better choices.